tskit-dev/tutorials/no_mutations.md

 (sec_tskit_no_mutations)=

-# Do you really need mutations?
+# _Do you really need mutations?_
+% remove underscores in title when tutorial is complete or near-complete

 Maybe not!
 This tutorial takes you through a number of common tasks and shows how to do things by working directly with the underlying